Phong-Rodrigues Extrinsic Vector-Field Processing: Bracket Comparison

-To describe our implementation, it suffices to consider the case of a single triangle, as the global system can then be constructed using finite-element assembly.
-To this end, we assume that we are given a triplet of oriented vertices $\{v_i,n_i\}\in\R^3\times S^2$, and we extend the per-vertex normals to a Gauss map $N:\T\rightarrow S^2$ by interpolation and normalization:
+As our approach is based on defining a basis for function spaces on a mesh, composed of functions that are defined ``piecewise'' per triangle, it suffices to consider the case of a single triangle, as the global system can be constructed using finite-element assembly.
+To this end, we assume that we are given a triplet of oriented vertices $\{v_k,n_k\}\in\R^3\times S^2$ (with $1\leq k\leq3$), and we extend the per-vertex normals to a Gauss map $N:\T\rightarrow S^2$ by Phong interpolation:

+We assume that the Gauss map is nowhere equal to the negative of the triangle's normal, $N(p)\neq-n$, so that $\widetilde{d\Phi}|_p$ is well-defined.